Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Takes initial base, converting it to some state, then snapshot the configuration and build templates out

+After this initial slow run, everything else is really fast - all ephemeral nodes because it just sets up mount points on an overlay directory.
+All changes are local (nothing saved elsewhere).
+Easy to set up & tear down.

+Two ways to run Chef Server with vagabond:
+1) Erchef - Template with erchef to generate instances

 ## Summary of Discussions